wangell/pleroma-docs/src/hylic/messaging.md

 ## Promises

 ```
-myProm : Promise u8 := anObject ! doThing
+myProm : @u8 := anObject ! doThing
 ```

 Promises can be resolved using the resolution operator:

 ```
 @ promise-example
-    # do something with the returned value
+    # do something with the returned value, promise-example

-@ [more-promises1, more-promises2, more-promises3]
+@ let x : [@] = [more-promises1, more-promises2, more-promises3]
     # Resolve several promises
 ```

+In this case, each promise variable is shadowed by the resolved version.

 ## Vats